Nippu: Plot

-The story begins with Surya (Ravi Teja), who owns a gym center and has a good friend named Sriram (Sriram).
-Surya is in love with Sriram's sister Meghna (Deeksha Seth), and after some cat-and-mouse games, she also falls in love with Surya.
-After a while, Sriram goes to Saudi Arabia for a job and falls in love with Vaishnavi (Bhavana).
+The story begins with Surya, who owns a gym center and has a good friend named Sriram.
+Surya is in love with Sriram's sister Meghna, and after some cat-and-mouse games, she also falls in love with Surya.
+After a while, Sriram goes to Saudi Arabia for a job and falls in love with Vaishnavi.
 The story takes a turn when Surya also goes to Saudi Arabia to celebrate Sriram's birthday and is shocked when the police arrests Sriram on charges of murdering Vaishnavi.
 He is sentenced to death.
-The only thing Surya can do is get the signature from Vaishnavi's parents to acquit Sriram, but Vaishnavi's father is Raja Goud (Pradeep Rawat), the bad guy whom Surya has been fighting all along.
+The only thing Surya can do is get the signature from Vaishnavi's parents to acquit Sriram, but Vaishnavi's father is Raja Goud, the bad guy whom Surya has been fighting all along.
 What happens from there forms the rest of the story.

 Cast

 Production

 Ravi Teja, Gunasekhar and Y. V. S. Chowdary, who were roommates during their struggling days before their entry into cinema decided to make a film together.
 After his film Varudu, Gunasekhar announced this project.
 The film's title was announced initially as Kathi, but after facing problems from the Nandamuri family Gunasekar gave up the title and changed it to "Nippu".

 Deeksha seth was selected as the heroine, pairing with Ravi for the second time.